 - Introduce students to careers related to science, technology, engineering, mathematics, and healthcare/medicine.

-- Acquire practical job skills in a healthcare field by successfully completing a Phlebotomy Technician Certification (CPT)
+- Acquire practical job skills in a healthcare field.

 - Cultivate relationships between like-minded, motivated Philadelphia LGBTQIA students.